hashicorp/terraform-website/content/source/docs/extend/schemas/schema-behaviors.html.md

 **Restrictions:**
 Cannot be used if `Default` is specified

 When `DefaultFunc` will be used to compute a dynamic default for this element.
-The return value of this function should be “stable”, such that it is uncommon to return different values in subsequent plans without any other changes being made, to avoid unnecessary diffs in `terraform plan`.
+The return value of this function should be "stable", such that it is uncommon to return different values in subsequent plans without any other changes being made, to avoid unnecessary diffs in `terraform plan`.

 `DefaultFunc` is most commonly used in Provider schemas, allows elements to have a default read from the environment.